ShahidMullaji/Hr-Analytics-Dashboard-Powerbi/README.md

 ## 📁 Project Structure
 - `HR_Analytics_Dashboard.pbix` – Power BI file
 - `dataset/` – Source data used for the dashboard
-- `screenshots/` – Dashboard visuals
+- HR analytics dashoard/` – Dashboard visuals
 - `docs/` – Insights summary

 ## 🚀 How to Use